Neda2017/SafePi/README.md

 Pull requests

-Submit via Issues or Pull Requests tab.
+Submit via GitHub Issues or Pull Requests.

 🪪 License
 MIT License
 Free to use, modify, and distribute with attribution.

 👤 Maintainer
 Safeπ Development Team – 2025

 🎉 Thank you for supporting Safeπ!

-Safeπ’s mission is to protect Pioneers and strengthen trust across the Pi ecosystem by preventing scams and making online interactions safer.
+Our mission is to protect Pioneers and strengthen trust across the Pi ecosystem.